Marcel Deiss - Alsace Grand Cru Schoenenbourg 2020

 Wine rated (2024 guide) 96/100

-Rather in hibernation mode, the wine reveals notes of flint followed by a few timid but subtle nuances of chamomile complemented by citrus aromas.
+Still in hibernation mode, the wine reveals notes of flint, followed by a few timid yet subtle hints of chamomile, complemented by citrus aromas.
 On the palate, the wine surprises with its breadth and fullness.
-The palate is better able to set benchmarks and perspectives, but the nose already highlights its potential for complexity.
-All in all, this is a wine full of ambition.
-It will need to be given time to develop.
-2026-2046 96/100
+The palate is better suited to setting the stage and offering a glimpse of what’s to come, but the nose already highlights its potential for complexity.
+All in all, a wine full of ambition.
+It will require patience.
+2026–2046 96/100

 ESTATE PRICE